cassioafs/esquadro/README.md

 ## Usage
 ***
-Esquadro is easy to use and is divided into two parts.
+Esquadro is easy to use and is divided into two parts:
+* Page
+* Select

 To install, execute the command:
 ```